teambit/bit/README.md

 That's it.

-Once done, you can discovered the components you just shared on your Scope (example).
+Once done, you can discovere the components you just shared in your Scope ([example](https://bitsrc.io/bit/movie-app)).
 For additional usage examples [click here]({{docs}}/usage.html#adding-component).

 #### You can also create an empty component